How Does Intermittent Fasting Work and What Are Its Benefits?

 What is Intermittent Fasting?

-As the name suggests, intermittent fasting is an eating pattern that cycles between periods of fasting and eating.
-Strictly speaking, it is not a diet but more of an “eating schedule.”
-You are not told what to eat, but you do have to stick to specific times.
+As the name suggests, intermittent fasting is an approach to nutrition that cycles between periods of fasting and eating.
+Strictly speaking, interval eating is not a diet but more of a “meal schedule.”

 - 16/8 method: This is known as the Leangains method.
 Here, you have a feeding window of eight hours and a fasting period of 16 hours.
 Put simply, the normal fasting period while you sleep is simply extended by a few hours.
-You can skip breakfast, for instance, and consume your first meal at noon and keep eating up to eight o’clock in the evening.
+You can skip breakfast, for instance, and consume your first meal at noon and keep eating until 8 pm.

 - 5:2 diet: The idea is that for two days a week you reduce your calorie intake to a maximum of 500 to 600 calories per day.
 The days do not have to be back-to-back.
-The other five days you can eat what you want within reason.
+Eat whatever you want (within reason) the other five days.

 - Eat Stop Eat: This type of intermittent fasting alternates between fasting and non-fasting days.
 You eat what you want for 24 hours and then take a complete break from food on the following day.
 You repeat this pattern once or twice a week.
-Calorie-free beverages are allowed, as they are in the other methods as well.
+Calorie-free beverages (such as black coffee, unsweetened tea, etc.) are allowed, as they are in the other intermittent fasting methods as well.

-But intermittent fasting does far more than just restrict your calorie intake.
+How does intermittent fasting affect the body?
+Intermittent fasting does far more than just restrict your calorie intake.
 It also changes the hormones in your body so they can make better use of your fat stores.
 The following changes take place: